Motley Fool Epic vs Motley Fool Epic Plus: Which Tier Is Worth Your Money?

 The Bottom Line

-Motley Fool Epic Plus earns its price for a specific investor: someone with a six-figure portfolio who wants daily Moneyball recommendations, options strategies, and the depth of a 3,500+ company research database.
-If you’re that person — actively managing $100K+ and willing to commit $1,999 without a cash refund safety net — the expanded toolkit is genuinely valuable.
+Plus earns its price for a specific investor: six-figure book, daily habit, options, 3,500-name database.
+If that is you — and you will commit $1,999 without a cash net — the extras desk is real.

 Past performance is not indicative of future results.
 All returns cited are historical and do not guarantee future performance.
 Investing involves risk, including potential loss of principal.